krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of logistic regression with mini-batch training and inference in CUDA

 ## Day 28
-- Implementation of multi layer perceptron with forward and backward pass in
+- Implementation of multi layer perceptron with forward and backward pass in CUDA

 ## Day 29
 - Implementation of convolution neural networks in CUDA